nsbajaj/BTS630_Project/README.md

   * Link(s) created between products and categories.
   * No need to swap users to see different pages.
   * Added link(s) between attributes and products (at basic level).

+## Description of Prototype to be delivered in BTS630
+Below are the prototypes we plan to deliver thorugh four iterations:
+ 1. //
+ 2. //
+ 3. //
+ 4. //